Writing Policy Statements with the Policy Builder

 Customizing Policies

 If you find that a template doesn't fit your needs exactly, then you can customize the policies provided by adding statements, removing statements, adding conditions, or other changes to create the policy you need.
 Click Show manual editor to edit the statements in a free-form text box.
-When entering statements directly in the text box, ensure that you follow the Policy Syntax rules.
+When entering statements directly in the text box, see IAM Policies Overview.

 Examples of customizing the Network Admins policy: